 Scramblers also have a distinct appearance that’s largely due to their purpose-built nature and intended use.
 Because these machines were typically ridden in short bursts during competition and weren’t being made for long-hauls in the saddle, scramblers tend to sport relatively small fuel cells, often slightly knee-dented or fitted with rubber knee pads.
 Because the rider needs to be able to freely slide around the bike while throwing it into corners and the like, scrambler boast idiosyncratic, thin, flat seats that often culminate in a hooped subframe.

-Another classic hallmark of the original scrambler motorcycles was an overall simplicity.
+Another classic hallmark of scrambler motorcycles is their use of relatively simple single-cylinder and twin-cylinder engines.
 On top of already being spartan and fairly-stripped down, these bikes were designed to take on rugged terrain and were routinely put in highly-demanding riding situations.
 Consequently, riders preferred a bike that was simple and straight-forward.
 Easy to wrench on (mid-race if need be), and with minimal parts that could possibly fail, break, or get damaged.

 As a result, pretty much all of the scramblers of yesteryear utilize air-cooled engines that are almost exclusively of the single or twin-cylinder variety.
 And though multi-cylinder engines have become markedly more commonplace on production models today, the lion’s share of the contemporary scramblers being produced continue to be powered by — primarily air-cooled — thumpers and twins.